 As a team of 4 creatives from NYU Tisch School of the Arts with expertise in emerging technology, video, acting and dance, we all believed that concept comes first.
 Whatever the outcome, our piece must have a story behind.

-I took on the role of art direction with Fanni.
-Our main responsibility was to produce everything visual, from storyboards and documentation footage to marketing video and final execution.
+I took on the Art Director & Technical Producer role with Fanni.
+Our main responsibility was to produce everything visual, from storyboards and documentations to marketing campaigns and the final deliverable.

 We brainstormed based on our common interests in digital capitalism and how virtual reality is re-shaping humanity and came up with three stories as our responds to the topics.